-The Board of Directors considers the accuracy and appropriateness of the risk register as part of its audit deliberations each year and will report on this as part of the annual report.
-During the year they delegate responsibility to the Finance Committee to review new and archived items at each committee meeting.
-In addition, the Executive Headteacher (the Accounting Officer) reviews it monthly.
+The Board of Directors consider the accuracy and appropriateness of the risk register as part of its audit deliberations each year and will report on this as part of the annual report.
+During the year they delegate responsibility to review new and archived items to the Finance Committee.
+In addition, the Executive Headteacher (the Accounting Officer) reviews the Register monthly.

-The auditors will be asked to review the risk register as part of their annual examination of the Trust’s finances and their conclusions will be reported to the Board of Trustees.
+Our auditors are asked to review the risk register as part of their annual examination of the Trust’s finances and their conclusions will be reported to the Board of Trustees.
 The annual accounts will include an assessment, agreed by the Board of Directors/Trustees, of the principle risks faced by the Trust.

 No organisation can run entirely without risk and the key purpose of the Risk Register is to ensure that risks are identified and well managed.